src-d/ml/doc/neural_splitter_arch.md

      * `foobar` -&gt; `foo bar`
      * `methodbase` -&gt; `method base`
 5. Code a simple neural language model with Keras that relies on character-level inputs as it is described in [Character-Aware Neural Language Models](https://arxiv.org/pdf/1508.06615.pdf) to split identifiers.
-6. Evaluation plots and accuracy improvments by playing with metaparameters.
+6. Evaluation plots and accuracy improvements by playing with metaparameters.
 Other ideas:
    * Use the context of identifiers
    * Use [Babelfish](https://github.com/bblfsh) and focus on Python/Java languages